Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 - The Skills page is simplified by removing the dark grey boxes from around the skills and languages information.
 As they are not all visible on the page together, those boxes were not needed.

-- I also removed the progress bars xs and sm breakpoints.
+- I also removed the progress bars from xs and sm breakpoints.
 The languages represented by the bars are mentioned in the paragraph before them and the effect of the progress bars works better when there is space to view them.

 - On xs screens my portfolio page stacks the elements vertically and then on sm screens it begins to separate the images from the